- Plant by-products

 Sourced from poultry slaughter, feather meal has fairly high nitrogen levels but is slow to release the nitrogen.

 Feather Meal Typical NPK analysis N varies 7 – 12% on process Release time 4+ months Pros Long term fertilizer Cons Cost versus speed of nitrogen release Application Till in 2.5-5 pounds per 100 square feet

 Infamous for its foul smell, emulsions are soluble, liquid fertilizers that have been heat and acid processed from fish waste.

 Fish Emulsion Typical NPK analysis 5-2-2 Release time 1 – 4 months Pros Adds micronutrients Cons Some have foul smell.
 Application Mix 6 tablespoons per gallon of water

-Enzymatically digested hydrolyzed liquid fish uses enzymes to digest the nutrients from fish wastes instead of using heat and acids.
+Enzymatically digested hydrolyzed liquid fish products use enzymes to digest the nutrients from fish wastes instead of using heat and acids.
 This retains more of the proteins, enzymes, vitamins and micronutrients than emulsions.